About Wendy Ramirez

 Mounted Equine and Rider Safety

-She is currently working towards her National Association of Search and Rescue SARTECH II, Mounted SARTECH III and Amatuer Radio (HAM) certifications.
+She is currently working towards her National Association of Search and Rescue SARTECH II and Amatuer Radio (HAM) certifications.
 She has also completed advanced coursework in tracking (Tracker III and II), crime scene preservation, land navigation, GPS, communicable disease prevention, compass skills, and effective leadership.
 She regularly participates in FEMA and NASAR trainings to stay current and continually grow as both a responder and a leader.

-Beyond SAR, Wendy lives on a small ranch in San Tan Valley with her husband of 26 years and love of her life, Michael.
-Together they have three wonderful grown children and are eagerly awaiting the arrival of their twin grandbabies towards the end of the year.
+Beyond SAR, Wendy lives on a small ranch in San Tan Valley with her husband of 27 years, Michael.
+Together, they have three wonderful grown children and are eagerly awaiting the arrival of their twin grandbabies towards the end of the year.
 Her home is shared with four horses, five dogs, three goats, and two barn cats—each one a beloved part of the family.

 Wendy’s dedication to service, love of animals, and deep family roots make her a respected leader in the SAR community and an inspiring example of commitment and compassion.